 Rachael Ray has nothing on my mother.
 As far as this family is concerned, my mom invented healthful, delicious comfort food that one can cook in 30 minutes or less.

-This hamburger and macaroni dish has been served in our house at least once a month for the last 45 years.
+This hamburger and macaroni dish is one of my mother's recipes that has been served in our house at least once a month for the last 45 years.
 We even have a special name for it—HMO (Hamburger Macaroni Onions).
-I’ve also heard it called “goulash” or “American chop suey”.
+I've also heard it called "goulash" or "American chop suey" or "Hamburger Noodle Casserole."

 My father gets a song in his voice when he announces that we're having HMO for dinner.
 You make brown the meat and make the sauce while the water is coming to a boil and the macaroni is cooking.
 So it takes less than half an hour to make.
 So easy!